arturrocha/dbei/README.md

 How to create a bot.
 > https://core.telegram.org/bots

-How to use api to discover token and chat id.
+How to use api to discover bot token and user chat id.
 > https://core.telegram.org/bots/api

 Change the folowing vars on app.py
 ```
-token='YOUR TOKEN'
+token='YOUR BOT TOKEN'
 telegram_chat_id = ['xxxxxxxxx', 'xxxxxxxxx']
 ```